 Heat the oven to 395 F.

-Remove the green outer leaves from the cauliflower and the thick white stalk taking care not to break off the florets.
+Remove the green outer leaves and the thick white stalk from the cauliflower, taking care not to break off the florets.
 Cut a deep cross in the bottom of the stem then steam whole over a pan of boiling water until slightly tender but not cooked.
 The cauliflower florets should still be firm.

 Remove the cauliflower from the heat and leave to cool.

-Add the salt and mustard powder (if using) and stir again.
+Add the salt and stir again.

 Finally, add the grated cheese and stir until melted.
 Remove from the heat.

-Pour the thickened cheese and leek sauce over the cauliflower ensuring all the florets are covered.
-Finally, sprinkle the extra grated cheese, scatter the tablespoon of softened leeks and end with a good twist of black pepper.
+Pour the thickened cheese and leek sauce over the cauliflower, ensuring all the florets are covered.
+Finally, sprinkle the extra grated cheese, scatter the tablespoon of softened leeks, and end with a good twist of black pepper.